Executive Search

 🎯 The Targeting Difficulty

 Identifying companies likely to need executive search services requires understanding organizational structure, growth patterns, leadership gaps, and strategic initiatives.
 This research is time-intensive and often speculative.
-Most search consultants spend less than 20% of their time on proactive business development (Executive Search Consultant Study 2026), focusing instead on reactive engagement when companies call them.
+Most search consultants report that the bulk of their week goes to executing active mandates, leaving only a small slice for proactive business development — which is why most new business is reactive.

 🤝 The Relationship Dependence